 We believe that where you start in life shouldn’t limit where you go.
-The Open Futures Fund provides life-changing scholarships, bursaries and support to students who would otherwise miss out on education.
+The Open Futures Fund provides life-changing scholarships and support to students who would otherwise miss out on education.

 Open Futures is truly at the heart of the OU’s mission to make education accessible to all and is only possible thanks to your continued generosity.
 Together, we are breaking down barriers to education, stopping potential from going to waste and ensuring everyone – regardless of background – has the opportunity to pursue their ambitions.

-By supporting the Open Futures Fund, you are supporting a range of OU scholarships and bursaries, including:
+By supporting the Open Futures Fund, you are supporting a range of OU scholarships and assistance schemes, including:

 Disabled Veterans’ Scholarships Fund

 Adjusting to civilian life with disability can seem like an impossible challenge for many disabled veterans.
-The Disabled Veterans’ Scholarships Fund ensures that veterans injured during or due to service are empowered to rewrite their own futures.
+The Disabled Veterans’ Scholarships Fund ensures that veterans injured or disabled in or due to military service are empowered to rewrite their own futures.
 Through the Fund, these brave servicemen and women receive the opportunity to study with the OU at undergraduate level for free, with specialist disability and career support, so they can reskill for the civilian jobs market and rebuild their lives.

-The first Fund of its kind in the UK, this unique lifeline has already supported 210 veterans.
-We continue to fundraise to provide a further 50 scholarship places in 2022 so more military heroes have the opportunities they deserve.
+The first Fund of its kind in the UK, this unique lifeline has already supported 312 veterans.
+We continue to fundraise to provide more scholarship places in 2024 so more military heroes have the opportunities they deserve.

 With at least three out of five of us in the UK likely to become a carer at some point, this unique scholarship fund is the first of its kind in the UK and designed to support carers – including young carers – who would otherwise simply miss out on higher education and the chance to invest in themselves.
 The flexibility of OU study means carers can achieve their qualifications whilst balancing their caring responsibilities

-We have already provided 90 full scholarships and with your ongoing support, we look to provide more scholarships in 2022.
+We have already provided 132 full scholarships and, with your ongoing support, we look to provide more scholarships in 2024.

 Black Students' Support Fund

-We are extending our Open Futures Fund to include scholarships and bursaries specifically to support Black students from disadvantaged backgrounds.
-This fund will provide free OU undergraduate study to UK resident Black students of African ancestry including students from the Caribbean, Americas and of mixed/multiple heritage.
+We have extended our Open Futures Fund to include scholarships specifically to support Black students.
+This fund will provide free OU undergraduate study to UK residents who identify as Black.

-Building on the success of the Open Futures Fund, we are launching our Sanctuary Scholarships – offering financial support to students seeking sanctuary beginning their studies with the university in Autumn 2022.
+Building on the success of the Open Futures Fund, we launched our Sanctuary Scholarships in 2022 – offering financial support to students seeking sanctuary.
 We will provide 36 full fee-waiver scholarships over three years alongside a student support package designed to address the specific needs of people seeking sanctuary.
+The first 24 students started their studies and the final 12 will be awarded in Autumn 2024.